rafaqz/citation.vim/README.md

 - citation/volume

 You can also enter `:Unite citation` in vim for the full list of sources.

-`:Unite citation_collection` will list zotero collections: select one to filter results.

 No matter what source is selected, execute/edit and preview commands will always echo combined information for the citation, and file will always use the